bhagadepravin/acceldata/known-issue/pulse-issues.md

 ## 1. Pulse File Explorer / ad-fsanalitics container issue

+When trying to download the HDFS fsimage, the hdfs headless user is encountering a 403 error:

 ```bash
 <meta http-equiv="Content-Type" content="text/html; charset=ISO-8859-1"/>
 <title>Error 403 Only Namenode, Secondary Namenode, and administrators may access this servlet</title>